AB763 Blackface Amp Model Differences

 These big bottle blackface amps are more gigworthy due to their increased power output than their small bottle siblings above.

 The negative feedback circuit is identical in the 2x6V6, 2x6L6 and 4x6L6 AB763 amps so the higher voltage from the 2x6L6 power amp leads to 35% more negative feedback than the 6V6 amps.
 The 4x6L6 power amp supplies even more NFB voltage and delivers 30% more negative feedback than the 2x6L6 amps.
-Extra negative feedback tends to "civilize" an amp, add clean headroom and tighten the transition from clean to distorted.
+Extra negative feedback tends to "civilize" an amp, add clean headroom and tighten the transition from clean to distortion.

 2 preamp gain stages, Tremolo, 2x6L6, 1x12 Speaker

 The Vibrolux is basically the non-reverb Deluxe with 6L6 power tubes.
 It has only two preamp stages like the non-reverb Deluxe above and shares its low voltage preamp.
 The low voltage preamp of the Vibrolux and Tremolux puts out lower gain and does not drive the two big 6L6GC tubes as hard as the other 6L6 AB763 amps resulting in less power tube distortion.
-It puts out about 35 watts into a 12 inch 8 ohm speaker which makes it loud enough to gig with but isn't nearly as heavy as the big 2x12 and 4x10 amps.
+It puts out about 35 watts of clean power into a 12 inch 8 ohm speaker which makes it loud enough to gig with but isn't nearly as heavy as the big 2x12 and 4x10 amps.
 The lack of reverb is the only chink in the Vibrolux's armor.

 Note the Bright Cap Switches on both channels (highlighted in red on the left).